johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Release/UpdatePackages.md

 ### Updating Example Sites' `package-lock.json`

-If you update dependencies of one of the example sites, or if you pdate the package-lock.json at the monorepo root, you will want to regenerate the package-lock.json files in the example sites, to ensure that end-users get the same versinos of all packages as we are using to test in the monorepo.
+If you update dependencies of one of the example sites, or if you update the package-lock.json at the monorepo root, you will want to regenerate the package-lock.json files in the example sites, to ensure that end-users get the same versions of all packages as we are using to test in the monorepo.

 To do so:
 1. ensure the package-lock.json at repo root is up-to-date.